eriknielsensystra/systra-map-resources/README.md

 # systra-map-resources

-Map resources created by SYSTRA Ltd for free use on Map Applications
+Map resources collated for free use on map applications by SYSTRA Ltd.